 Maybe you don’t want a self-catering cottage or luxury hotel – so how about taking the kids camping?
 I can totally recommend Trevornick.
 It’s based just metres from the beach at Holywell Bay in Cornwall, five miles outside of Newquay.
 And if you don’t think camping is your thing, Trevornick have the perfect solution – a Eurotent!
 It’s a large (can sleep six!) tent that is already up when you get there so no messing about with tent poles and runaway children.
 It also has (wait for it) beds, TV, DVD player, microwave, toaster, cooker and fridge!
 All you need to take is your bedding.
 It’s not quite glamping, and some would say it’s not ‘proper’ camping.
-But if you want a campsite it’s a perfect way to try out life in the great outdoors if you’re thinking of getting into it but don’t have all the gear.
+But if you want a campsite it’s a perfect way to try out life in the great outdoors, especially if you’re thinking of getting into it but don’t have all the gear.

 Endless things to do

 Trevornick is a great site too.
 Not only with a wonderful location on the coast, and loads to do for the kids, but is right next door to Holywell Bay Fun Park with more than 20 rides and attractions.
 On the 200-acre Trevornick site there is an outdoor pool, three tiered indoor soft play, outdoor adventure club, sports field, games room, playground, 18 hole golf course, pitch and putt, its own surf school, table tennis, a nature trail, fishing lake, and a spa.
 There are two restaurants, and a jam-packed schedule of entertainment for all ages.
 With six different pitch types over seven fields, there are plenty of camping options.
 As well as the Eurotents, there are also static caravans and two cottages.
 Read all about how I survived camping with baby twins and a toddler here.
 And if you want more ideas of campsites in neighbouring Devon read this Ultimate Guide to Camping in Devon with Kids, or Why You Should Go Glamping in Moreton in Marsh.

 TREDETHICK FARM COTTAGES offers fabulous fun for kids